bacnguyenne/bacnguyenne/README.md

 #### In 2025, my aims are:
 - [ ] Get 10 points in graduation thesis
-- [ ] Get the IELTS at 6.5 Academic 🙀
+- [ ] Get the IELTS at 6.0 Academic 🙀
 - [ ] Graduated Data Science at IUH with **`good`** diploma 🤟
 - [ ] Get the MSc scholarship for international Student 🚀
+- [ ] Submit at least one international paper🔥
 - [ ] 🔥🥳🙌
 - [ ] 🍀🥹🚀